numbershape/ml-foundations/README.md

 ## Background

-With an MA in Applied Linguistics and experience as a Quality Assurance Analyst transitioning to Automation Development, I'm systematically building advanced machine learning and natural language processing capabilities to enhance automation and testing workflows.
+With an MA in Applied Linguistics and experience as a Quality Assurance analyst transitioning to automation development, I'm systematically building advanced machine learning and natural language processing capabilities to enhance automation and testing workflows.

 This repository serves three purposes:
 1. **Personal tracking** — Organizing my learning progress through structured notes and exercises